rathgar/wordpress-heroku/wp-content/plugins/xml-sitemap-feed/readme.txt

 Tags: sitemap, xml sitemap, news sitemap, sitemap.xml, robots.txt, Google, Google News, Yahoo, Bing, Yandex, Baidu, seo, feed, Polylang, WPML, image sitemap
 Requires at least: 4.4
 Requires PHP: 5.4
-Tested up to: 5.1
+Tested up to: 5.2
-Stable tag: 5.1.2
+Stable tag: 5.2.3

 XML and Google News Sitemaps to feed the hungry spiders.
 Multisite, WP Super Cache, Polylang and WPML compatible.

 == Description ==

 This plugin dynamically creates feeds that comply with the **XML Sitemap** and the **Google News Sitemap** protocol. **Multisite**, **Polylang** and **WPML** compatible and there are no files created.
-There are options to control which sitemaps are enabled, which Post and Taxonomy types are included, how Priority and Lastmod are calculated, who to ping and a possibility to set additional robots.txt rules from within the WordPress admin.
+There are options to control which sitemaps are enabled, which Post types are included, how Priority and Lastmod are calculated, who to ping and a possibility to set additional robots.txt rules from within the WordPress admin.

 The main advantage of this plugin over other XML Sitemap plugins is **simplicity**.
 No need to change file or folder permissions, move files or spend time tweaking difficult plugin options.